 Humility is the fruit of the Annunciation because the mystery is structurally the reversal of the Fall.
 Eve grasped equality with God (Genesis 3:5); Mary received what she did not reach for.
 Irenaeus of Lyons (Adversus Haereses 3.22.4, c.
 180 AD): 'The knot of Eve's disobedience was untied through Mary's obedience.'
 Augustine adds that the Incarnation itself is the supreme act of divine humility — God emptying himself into a womb (Philippians 2:7; De Sancta Virginitate §31).
 The virtue we seek in meditating on the Annunciation is the disposition to receive rather than seize — the opening that makes all grace possible.

-Why is Love of Neighbour the fruit of the Visitation?
+Why is Love of Neighbor the fruit of the Visitation?

-Love of Neighbour is the fruit of the Visitation because Mary's first act after receiving the Word of God within her is to travel in haste (Greek: spoude) to serve her elderly cousin Elizabeth.
-Aquinas teaches that love of God and love of neighbour are inseparable — not two loves but one love with two objects (ST II-II, Q. 25).
+Love of Neighbor is the fruit of the Visitation because Mary's first act after receiving the Word of God within her is to travel in haste (Greek: spoude) to serve her elderly cousin Elizabeth.
+Aquinas teaches that love of God and love of neighbor are inseparable — not two loves but one love with two objects (ST II-II, Q. 25).
 The Visitation shows this unity: charity received becomes charity given, without delay.
-Gift becomes service; grace becomes love of neighbour.
+Gift becomes service; grace becomes love of neighbor.

-Why is Poverty the fruit of the Nativity?
+Why is Detachment the fruit of the Nativity?

-Poverty is the fruit of the Nativity because the mystery is kenosis made material.
-Paul writes that Christ 'emptied himself, taking the form of a slave' (Philippians 2:7) — the Nativity is the literal enfleshing of that emptying.
-The Son of God is born owning nothing, in an animal shelter, because there was no room elsewhere.
-The fruit is not destitution but detachment: the interior freedom that trusts what God gives is enough (2 Corinthians 8:9; Augustine, On the Creed to Catechumens III.4).
+Detachment is the fruit of the Nativity because the mystery is kenosis made material.
+Paul writes that Christ 'emptied himself, taking the form of a servant' (Philippians 2:7) — the Nativity is that self-emptying made flesh.
+The Son of God is born owning nothing, laid in a manger, because there was no room for them in the inn (Luke 2:7).
+The point is not destitution but freedom: 'being rich he became poor, for your sakes; that through his poverty you might be rich' (2 Corinthians 8:9).
+Aquinas teaches that poverty removes what stands between the soul and God; the perfection lies in the charity it frees (ST II-II, Q. 186, a.
+3).
+The fruit is the interior liberty to hold the world's goods loosely.

-Why is Purity of Heart and Body the fruit of the Presentation?
+Why is Obedience the fruit of the Presentation?

-Why is Piety and Devotion to Jesus the fruit of the Finding in the Temple?
+Why is Perseverance the fruit of the Finding in the Temple?